nf-core/viralrecon/docs/output.md

 ### VarScan

 First of all SAMtools is used to generate the variant calling VCF file.
-Then [VarScan](http://varscan.sourceforge.net/)<a name="varscan"> </a><a href="#VarScan_reference">[7]</a> is used to call for major and low frequency variants.
+Then [VarScan](http://varscan.sourceforge.net/) is used to call for major and low frequency variants.
 VarScan is a platform-independent software tool developed at the Genome Institute at Washington University to detect variants in NGS data.

 **Output directory: `variants/varscan2`**